nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 ### mediawiki's systemd backend

-`mediawiki` is using the apache backend and can be controlled using:
+`mediawiki` is using the apache web server and can be controlled using:

       systemctl status mediawiki-test1
       journalctl -u mediawiki-test1